Monarch School (San Diego): History

 Ground was broken in February 2012 for a much larger facility in a remodeled warehouse at 1625 Newton Street in the East Village neighborhood.
 The estimated cost of the new facility is $14.4 million, most of which came from private donations.
 The new location opened in May 2013 and is named the Nat & Flora Bosa Campus, to honor a couple who donated the money to purchase the West Cedar Street location, as well as giving $5 million toward construction of the new campus.
 The facility can serve up to 350 students a day.
 In addition to a comprehensive educational program, the school is able to provide for other needs such as food, hygiene, clothing, school supplies, transportation and counseling.

+In 2016, The Launch Point was opened to students.
+It included a construction lab to support a Career Technical Education pathway as well as a career academy for high school students.

+In 2017, the Parent Resource Center and Parent Classroom were opened to give caregivers a chance to connect with staff and welcome parents as partners in education.

+Since 2018, 124 students have had their poems published in the annual edition of More Odes to Common Things.
+There ae currently 6 volumes.
+Volume VII is due out in Summer 2024.

+In 2022, The Chrysalis, Monarch School's Center for the Arts opens to provide students, families and the community a visual and performing arts space.